You can customize your VWO SmartCode in the following ways:

 In this example, the cookie will last for a day only.
 Change the value from 1 to the number of days you want the cookie to be stored.
 Once the cookies are created, the duration cannot be altered.

-ATTENTION: When you change the cookie duration, there is a possibility of
+When you change the cookie duration, there is a possibility of a data discrepancy.

 Configuring the Timeout Interval